Volume Indicator: How Pro Stock Market Analysts Use It

 Try VWAP on TradingView

-It plots the cumulative total of price and volume over a given period, allowing traders to easily identify entry and exit points for their trades.
+It plots the cumulative total of price and volume over a given period, allowing traders to identify entry and exit points for their trades easily.
 VWAP helps traders analyze support and resistance levels and overhead supply and demand, which may not be evident on a chart.
 This indicator is particularly useful for intraday analysis as it can indicate the overall trend of the period; when the price is above the VWAP, the trend is up.
 When it’s below the VWAP, the trend is down.
 There can be a lag between the indicator and price due to VWAP’s calculation of an average from past data.

 4. Vertical Volume + Session Volume Profile